Pokémon Uranium

 Pokémon Uranium is a fan-made video game based on the Pokémon series.
 The game was in development for nine years, and used the RPG Maker XP engine.
 The game adds 166 new fan-made species of Pokémon, with only 160 currently available, along with a new region.
 Similar to the official games, Uranium contains both online trading and online battling.
-In August 2016, after one and a half million downloads, the download links for Pokémon Uranium were taken down from the official website because the developers wanted to "respect Nintendo's wishes", after receiving multiple DMCA takedown notice letters from lawyers representing Nintendo.
-The following month, the developers announced that they had officially ceased development of the title and shut down the website and servers.
-Following the announcement, community members created a new website and continued to develop patches for the base game, including bug fixes and new features.
+In August 2016, after one and a half million downloads, the download links for Pokémon Uranium were taken down from the official website because the developers wanted to "respect Nintendo's wishes", after learning other sites that offered the download received DMCA takedown notice letters from lawyers representing Nintendo.
+The following month, the developers officially ceased development of the title and shut down the website and servers.
+Community members created a new website and continued to develop patches for the base game, including bug fixes and new features.